 As the name suggests, the One Per Rule requires you to limit the number of keywords per Ad Group to 1.
 We know, it’s crazy.
 The method behind the madness is that it ties your keyword closely to your ad text and the text on your landing page.
 This signals to Google that your relevancy is through the roof, therefore awarding you a high Quality Score.

-It’s important to note that not all keywords are created equal.
+It’s important to note that not all keywords are created equal (and neither are all keyword matching options.)
 You only want to use the One Per rule on your top performing keywords.

 - Step 1: Doing Your Research — Select the Campaign you want to optimize, and locate your 5-10 top performing keywords across Ad Groups.
 “Top performing” should be measured by the metric you’re looking to optimize (conversions, cost per conversion, cost per click, etc.), but all keywords should have a competitive click through rate (1% and above).

 - Step 2: Create One AdGroup Per Keyword — Create an Ad Group for each of your top performing keywords.
 If you have 5 top performing keywords, you should also have 5 Ad Groups.
 Use each individual keyword to name the Ad Group to make organization easy.